Progrunning/BoardGamesCompanion/cloud_infrastructure/README.md

 More details on the below commands can be found here https://developer.hashicorp.com/terraform/tutorials/azure-get-started/azure-build#write-configuration

 1. Exceute `terraform fmt` to keep the files consistently formatter
-2. Execute `terraform validate` to validate the code
+2. Exceute `terraform init` to initialize terraform and start working with your code as infrastructure
-3. Exceute `terraform init` to initialize terraform and start working with your code as infrastructure
+3. Execute `terraform validate` to validate the code
 4. Execute `terraform plan` to preview the changes that Terraform plans to make to your infrastructure
 > IMPORTANT: This is the last step before making changes to the actual infrastructure in the cloud
-5. Execute `terraform apply` to apply the configuration to the cloud
+1. Execute `terraform apply` to apply the configuration to the cloud

 > NOTE: This is when terraform writes data into the `terraform.tfstate` file
 > NOTE2: provide `-auto-approve` parameter to auto approve the changes